 Registration.
-Once the TAF is approved, the student must register for DM 990 Doctoral Project I and pay 100% of the registration fees/tuition.
-This is done by using the standard Registration Form found on the seminary website.
+Once the TAF is approved, the student must register for DM-990 Doctoral Project I and pay 100% of the registration fees/tuition.
+This is done by undergoing the standard registration process.

-The tuition fee for DM 991 Doctoral Project II should be paid in full as well.
+The tuition fee for DM-991 Doctoral Project II should be paid in full as well.

-For a complete list of payments to be made, see Appendix 1.
+For a complete list of payment estimates to be made, see Appendix 1.

 Extensions.
 If the student fails to complete the final paper by April 15th, they may register for a 6-month extension, however, they won't be allowed to graduate in the May ceremony.
-If an extension is approved it must be registered with the Registrar and the appropriate extension fee (\$300 for each extension request) paid in full at that time.
+If an extension is approved, it must be registered with the Registrar and the appropriate extension fee (\$300 for each extension request) paid in full at that time.
 No student will participate in graduation without first completing all of the graduation requirements; no exceptions.